neo4j-partners/neo4j-google-cloud-dataflow/README.md

 ## Prepare your template files

+All of the documentation needed to create and configure a job specification file for BigQuery to Neo4j can be found [here](https://neo4j.com/docs/dataflow-bigquery/current/).

 [This notebook](notebook/neo4j_dataflow_bigquery.ipynb) will guide you through the steps of setting up a Google Cloud Storage bucket with the necessary template files uploaded to them.

 You can also do this step manually.
 In order to deploy a Dataflow job for Neo4j you will need two JSON templates: